 - Obsessions with eating and food

-Binge eating disorder is diagnosed according to the criteria outlined in the DSM-V (Diagnostics and Statistics Manual), a manual that therapists and psychiatrists use to diagnose mental health conditions.
+Binge eating disorder is diagnosed according to the criteria outlined in the DSM-V (Diagnostics and Statistics Manual).
 Binge eating criteria include:

 - Eating a larger than typical quantity of food within a short period of time (2 hours)